acohenstat/RB-Harris-G_plots/README.md

 # RB-Harris-G Plots

-Each R script contains a unique data set and generates the following plots for each:
+Each R script contains a unique data set and generates the following plots:

 1. Survival function for the model
 2. ECDF